liupei101/TFDeepSurv/README.md

 We provide tools for hyperparameters tuning (Bayesian Hyperparameters Optimization) in deep neural network, which is automatic in searching optimal hyperparameters of DNN.

 For more usage of Bayesian Hyperparameters Optimization, you can refer to [here](bysopt/README.md)

+## FAQ

+update at any time.

+**Q1.** How to install this package ?

+> You can download or clone the latest package, and then install it using pip tools.
+TensorFlow would be installed as well.
+The version of TensorFlow requires `>=1.14.0, <2.0.0` as specified in `setup.py`.

+**Q2.** My loss function curve could not converge, why?

+> First of all, you can refer to [Notebook - tfdeepsurv_data_real.ipynb](examples/tfdeepsurv_data_real.ipynb) to understand the modeling procedure.
+Then, you can check the following items one by one:
+1. Whether your suvival data satisfies the requirement.
+Your original data must include covariates, time and event.
+And then it must be transformed as introduced in [Notebook - tfdeepsurv_data_real.ipynb](examples/tfdeepsurv_data_real.ipynb).
+2. Data normalization.
+The covariates should be normalized to the same magnitude if you want to get a quick convergence.
+3. Learning rate setting.
+It is better to set a relatively lower learning rate, such as 0.01.